What Is Firing Order?

 To better understand the firing order of an engine, let us take a few examples of the various multi-cylinder engines used in today’s automobiles.

 In the Tata Nano, a 2-cylinder inline engine is used even though it is more than a 1-cylinder engine; the firing order is not so complicated as it is quite clear when firing will take place in cylinder 1 or as compared to cylinder 2.
 Spark plug ignition will occur on the compression stroke, and the firing sequence will be 1-2.

 #2.
 In-line 4 Cylinder Engine of Maruti Suzuki Swift

-Any time in an inline 4-cylinder engine it is usually seen that when cylinder 1 has the power stroke, cylinder 4 is usually seen as the suction stroke, cylinder 2 and cylinder 3 usually have exhaust and compression.
-Is seen on Stroke respectively.
+Any time in an inline 4-cylinder engine, it is usually seen that when cylinder 1 has the power stroke, cylinder 4 is usually seen as the suction stroke, and cylinder 2 and cylinder 3 usually have exhaust and compression.
+It is seen in Strokes respectively.

 #3.
 V-shape 2 Cylinder Engine of Harley Davidson Iron 833 Bike

 The Harley Davidson Iron 833 uses a V-shaped 2-cylinder engine with the same firing order of 1-2 as the inline 2-cylinder engine mentioned above.

 #4.
 V-shape 6 Cylinder Engine of Honda Accord